status-im/nimbus-site/source/docs/building.md

 This downloads the rocksdb and sqlitedb DLL files into `nimbus/build` so that the built program can read them.

+_In the content below, `make` will refer to `make` or `mingw32.exe`, depending on which you're using.
+Make the change to your commands accordingly._

 ### Building, Testing, Running

 To build Nimbus: